Kutna Hora - Discover More Of This Town In The Medieval Kingdom

 This one-of-a-kind work of high and late Gothic architecture symbolizes the power and importance of the mining city, which is linked to silver ore resources.

-The cathedral is dedicated to St. Barbara, the patron saint of the miners.
+A stunning view of Cathedral Of St Barbara with its front garden The cathedral is dedicated to St. Barbara, the patron saint of the miners.
 This architectural marvel took over 500 years to complete.
 The colossal cathedral's appearance is the creation of Matyá Rejsek and Benedikt Ried.

 The inside will amaze you with its late Gothic and Renaissance art, and there is no ignoring the city's mining history.
 The narrow elegant pillars are complimented with fresco work decorating the church, which includes images inspired by mining and coin minting.